 This is one of the most impressive gorges in the Kimberley, and the drive to get there is an attraction in its own right.
-Allow plenty of time for it because you will want to stop and take photos and admire the views on the way!

 The real attraction though is a canoe trip up the gorge itself.
 You can take your own canoe or hire one.
 (Unlike at Sir John Gorge, where access is restricted to two people a day, there are plenty of canoes to go around at Dimond Gorge.)

-As you canoe through the narrow gap near the start of the gorge, picture what would have happened to this wonderful area if the plans to dam the Fitzroy River to pipe all the water down to Perth would have gone ahead.
+As you canoe through the narrow gap near the start of the gorge, picture what would have happened to this wonderful area if the plans to dam the Fitzroy River and to pipe all the water down to Perth would have gone ahead.
 This is the site where the proposed dam was to be built!

 While you can not canoe as far as you can at Sir John Gorge, you can still paddle up a loooong way.
 Just keep paddling until you get to the end.